shadowprivacy/Shadow-Android/reproducible-builds/README.md

 ## Building a Docker image for Shadow
 First, you need to pull down the source for Shadow-Android, which contains everything you need to build the project, including the `Dockerfile`.
 The `Dockerfile` contains instructions on how to automatically build a Docker image for Shadow.
 It's located in the `reproducible-builds` directory of the repository.
-To get it, clone the project:
+To get it, go into the `reproducible-shadow` directory and clone the project:

 ```
 git clone https://github.com/shadowprivacy/Shadow-Android.git shadow-source